yogurt-foundation/yogurt-css-documentation/docs/typography/letter-spacing.md

 ## Letter Spacing

-Utilities for manipulating the letter spacing of an element.
+Utilities for sets the spacing between letters.

 ### Class